 How much does it cost to patent an idea?
 It depends.
 There are two ways you can patent an idea:

-- Write and file your own patent application (the cheapest way) - total cost about $900 for most inventors to get an issued patent (USPTO government fees only).
+Method 1: Write and file your own patent application (the cheapest way) - total cost about $1,000 for most inventors to get an issued patent (USPTO government fees only).
 A provisional type application is only about $150 to file but this only stays pending for 12 months and is only a 'placeholder' type application.

-- Hire a registered patent attorney or patent agent to write and file a patent application for you (the most expensive way) – total cost $5,000-$10,000 mostly in attorney billing time.
+Method 2: Hire a registered patent attorney or registered patent agent to write and file a patent application for you - total cost $5,000-$15,000 mostly in attorney billing time.
 Final cost will vary depending on the complexity of the invention and the type of firm you are working with.
 In general, larger law firms may be more expensive than smaller firms or solo providers.

-- File provisional patent application - USPTO fee $65 (for most inventors, assumes micro entity status)
+- File provisional patent application - USPTO fee $60 (updated for 2023) (for most inventors, assumes micro entity status)

-- File non-provisional patent application – USPTO fees (filing fee, search fee, etc.) about $400
+- File non-provisional patent application - USPTO fees (filing fee, search fee, etc.) about $364 (assumes micro entity discount)

 Please note these fees are spread out and they do not occur all at once.
 A timeline might help visualize how much does it cost to patent an idea (also note this timeline has the older government filing fees so today's cost would be slightly higher) :

 The cost of a patent shown above assumes that you are doing everything on your own and are not using a patent agent or attorney.
 If you want to hire a patent agent or patent attorney (recommended for non-provisional patent applications) then you will have to add on their billing rates.
-Most good patent lawyers will bill between $200-$400 per hour (cheap patent attorneys may bill less).
+Most good patent lawyers will bill between $200-$400 per hour.
 This means that to prepare a new patent application you will be paying between $5,000-$10,000 in attorney fees plus the USPTO fees shown above.

 Want to learn more or get started writing your own provisional patent application?

-Sign-up below and get my free patent template, free patent filing checklist, and free newsletter with tips and tricks on filing your own patent (again its all free):
+Sign-up below and get my free patent template, free patent filing checklist, and free newsletter with tips and tricks on filing your own patent: